graphicore/Atem-Project/Sub-Projects/README.md

 # Atem-Project is organized in sub-projects

 The separation into Applications, Main Libraries and Basic/Helper Libraries is somewhat arbitrary, don't derive to much meaning from it.

+At the moment we concentrate on **JavaScript** implementations mainly targeted at the HTML5 platform and Node.js.
+Some of the projects below are written in other in other languages.
+We are not married to JavaScript, when the time is right we may use other technologies.

 {%- set listing = [
         ['Applications', 'applications', None,